sksamuel/scrimage/docs/bound.md

 Ensures that the image is no larger than specified dimensions.

-If the source image is larger, it will be scaled down, maintaining aspect ratio.
+If the source image is larger, it will be scaled down, **maintaining aspect ratio**.

 If the source image is smaller, it will be returned unmodified.